MicrosoftDocs/VBA-Docs/api/Visio.Style.Cells.md

 vsoCell = vsoShape.Cells("User.Row_1")
 ```

-You can use this statement to access the prompt cell in Row_1:
+Use this statement to access the prompt cell in Row_1: